What are uterine fibroids?

 Fibroids are benign growths (not cancer) in the muscular wall of the uterus.
 These growths can be very tiny or as large as a cantaloupe.

 Once a fibroid is formed, it tends to grow larger until menopause.
-After menopause, fibroids tend to shrink, due to the effects of lower estrogen.
+After menopause, fibroids tend to shrink because women have less estrogen at that stage of their lives.

 Many women who have fibroids don’t have symptoms.
 In other women, fibroids can cause heavy bleeding during the menstrual period.
 Periods may last much longer than usual.
 Fibroids may also cause pain or a feeling of pressure or heaviness in the lower pelvic area (the area between the hip bones), the back or the legs.
 Some women have pain during sexual intercourse.
 Others have a constant feeling that they need to urinate.
 There may also be a feeling of pressure in the bowel.
 Some women have constipation or bloating.
 Uterine fibroids can also cause infertility as well as complications during pregnancy and labor.